ammaralasadi1/DC-Pistons/README.md

 By: Ammar Alasadi

 A web application and an online magazine where users can publish articles and create ads.
-The application is built using Ruby on Rails for backend and HTML and CSS3 for frontend intraction.
+The application is built using Ruby on Rails.

-Technologies Used
+Technologies Used:
 Ruby on Rails
 ERB
-HTML
+HTML5
 CSS3